-The Hasbro Comic Universe note is the Shared Universe of note IDW Publishing's Hasbro-licensed comics, debuting with the release of the Revolution miniseries in 2016.
-Through Canon Welding of the previously unrelated IDW Transformers Generation 1 and G.I.
+The Hasbro Comic Universe note is the Shared Universe of (most of) IDW Publishing's Hasbro-licensed comics, debuting with the release of the Revolution miniseries in 2016.
+Through Canon Welding of the previously unrelated IDW Transformers: Generation 1 and G.I.
 Joe series (and to a far lesser extent, Jem and the Holograms), and the introduction of ROM, Micronauts, Action Man and M.A.S.K. to the universe, these disparate franchises have been formed into a single shared universe.

 Despite its obvious similarities to the planned Hasbro Cinematic Universe, the comic universe is actually completely unrelated, as IDW was unaware of the movie plans before they pitched the concept to Hasbro.
 Major differences from the movies include the presence of Transformers (as their own film franchise is continuing), Jem and Action Man.

 Comic series taking place in the Hasbro Comic Universe, by franchise:

 Simon Furman's intricately plotted reboot of the Generation 1 Transformers universe, told through a set of miniseries.
 It establishes a serious, cloak-and-dagger tone to the universe, with an emphasis on the "robots in disguise"; the Decepticons work through "infiltration protocols" intended to destabilise the planet instead of the goofy, public supervillain schemes of the original Generation 1.
 These series work with very deliberate, limited casts, initially only using a small selection of the original 1984 characters (and the Battlechargers.)
 These miniseries ran between 2005 and 2008.

 - The Transformers: Infiltration: The miniseries that started this continuity.
 It tells the story of three humans getting caught up in the Transformers' war of infiltration when a powerful new fuel source is found on Earth.
 It lasted for seven issues.